-Do not touch hot components such as exhaust system, radiator, engine, shock absorber, and the brake system.
-Allow these components to cool down before starting work on them.
+- Do not touch any parts such as the exhaust system, radiator, engine, shock absorber, or brake system before the vehicle parts have cooled down. - Let the vehicle parts cool down before you perform any work on the vehicle.

 Material damage The vehicle may be damaged by incorrect procedure when parking.